NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ## Installing R Markdown

-We also use Conda to install R Markdown: make sure your working directory is in the course directory (`workshop-reproducible-research`) and install the necessary R packages defined in the `environment.yml`:
+We also use Conda to install R Markdown: make sure your working directory is in the tutorials directory (`workshop-reproducible-research/tutorials`) and install the necessary R packages defined in the `environment.yml`:

 ```bash
 conda env create -f rmarkdown/environment.yml -n rmarkdown-env